 Cocoon: a shroud that explores human spirituality and the concept of life after death through the use of repetitive religious iconography.
 Composed of over 300 pieces of laser cut balsa wood lined with space tape, the icons are arranged using a mathematical strange attractor.

 - A 1-2 paragraph brief for your project based on the description below.
-This text will be edited by the NuVu writing coach.
-You will have the opportunity to revise this text before the final presentation.
+This will be based off the information you put together in your Outline and should focus on style.
+The NuVu writing coach will give you feedback and you will have the opportunity to revise this text before the final presentation.
 The primary purpose of The Brief is to explain, entice, and convince the reader that your project is amazing and important.
 Imagine your project on display in the Museum of Modern Art.
 The Brief is hanging on the wall next to your work.
-In 1-2 paragraphs, a viewer should understand what your project is, why it exists, and how you made it.
+In 1-2 paragraphs, a viewer should understand what your project is, why it exists, and how you made it, and who it is for.
 More importantly, the viewer should be interested and care.
 You will draw them into your project through a compelling narrative.

 Things to think about: